laravel/vapor-docs/1.0/projects/domains.md

             - 'composer install --no-dev'
 ```

-During deployment, Vapor will configure the environment to handle requests on this domain.
-Keep in mind that, due to the nature of AWS CloudFront, custom domains often take 30-45 minutes to become fully active.
+During deployment, Vapor will automatically configure the environment to handle requests on this domain.
+However, due to the nature of AWS CloudFront, custom domains often take 30-45 minutes to become fully active.
 So, do not worry if your custom domain is not immediately accessible after deployment.

 :::warning Self-Managed Domains

 If you self-manage your domain's DNS records, Vapor will not be able to automatically update them.
 In this case, you can obtain the domain's environment CNAME records from the Vapor UI's domain detail screen or by running the vapor `record:list example.com` command.
-Then, you can update your DNS records at the external provider accordingly.
+Then, you can update your DNS records at the external domain registrar accordingly.
 :::

 ### Multiple Domains

 Vapor allows you to attach multiple domains to a single project.
-Before doing so, ensure you have a valid certificate for each of the domains:
+Before doing so, ensure you have a valid certificate for each of the domains.
+Then, update your application's `vapor.yml` file to include each domain:

 ```yaml
 id: 2